What is Genomic DNA?

 Everything Else

-When it comes to genomic DNA extraction, one of the best tips is to operate at a pace you feel most comfortable with.
-Whether it’s removing spin columns and placing into new collection tubes or washing with the correct buffer, handling plays a huge role in DNA extraction performance.
+When it comes to genomic DNA extraction, one of the best tips is to operate at a mindful pace, taking the time to conduct each step with care.
+Whether it’s washing with the correct buffer or removing spin columns and placing them into new collection tubes, handling plays a huge role in DNA extraction performance.

-Most binding buffers contain salts.
-If they get into the eluate, it dramatically reduces the 260/230 ratios and results in impure preps.
+Most binding buffers contain salts that are crucial to the genomic DNA extraction process.
+However, if these salts get into the eluate, it dramatically reduces the A260/230 ratios and results in impure preps that will potentially affect the results of downstream experiments.
 There are several methods that you can try to help reduce the amount of salt contamination in your final DNA eluate.

 • Ensure that you are using the proper centrifugation speeds to remove these salts completely from the column and matrix.

-• Prevent splash back and salt contamination by thoroughly washing the columns with the ethanol wash buffers.
-We recommend running the pipette tip along the wall of the column to flush all the salts out.
+• Prevent splash back and salt contamination by thoroughly washing the columns with ethanol wash buffers.
+We recommend running the pipette tip along the wall of the column to flush all the salt out.

 • If you are using capped columns, try inverting the closed columns during the wash steps to remove any trace salts that may have splashed onto the cap.